DataDog/documentation/content/en/api/users/get_invitation_email.md

 ## Get a user invitation

-Returns a single User Invitation by its uuid
+Returns a single User Invitation by its uuid.

 **ARGUMENTS**: